-In the senior year, students undertake either a seminar in the Department of Art History and Archaeology or a senior project in visual arts (pending approval by the Visual Arts Department).
+In the senior year, students must complete either a seminar in the Department of Art History and Archaeology or a senior project in visual arts (pending approval by the Visual Arts Department).

 NOTE: These chronological divisions are approximate.
-In case of ambiguities about the eligibility of a course to fill the requirement, please consult the director of undergraduate studies.
+In case of ambiguities, please contact the director of undergraduate studies.

-- Ancient (up to 400 CE/AD)
+- Ancient (pre-400 CE/AD)

 - 400-1400

 - 1400-1700

 - 1700-present

 - Africa

 - Asia

-- Europe, North America, Australia
+- Europe/North America/Australia

 - Latin America

 - Middle East